Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Introduction

-In the short Section \ref{sec:GLMTron} we first do a quick re-analysis of a known algorithm called {\rm GLM-Tron} under more general conditions than previously to show how well it can do (empirical) risk minimization on any Lipschitz gate with Lipschitz constant $<2$ (in particular a $\relu$ gate) in the noisily realizable setting while no assumptions are being made on the distribution of the noise beyond their boundedness - hence the noise can be {\textit{adversarial}}.
-We also point out how the result can be improved under some assumptions on the noise making it more benign.
-In Section \ref{sec:almostSGDReLU} we will use a stochastic algorithm while solving a similar regression problem specific to a $\relu$ gate and there we shall exploit the structure of the $\relu$ gate (and mild distributional assumptions) to directly achieve parameter recovery.
-In contrast to the results in Section \ref{sec:almostSGDReLU}, in Section \ref{sec:GLMTron} we shall be using full-batch iterative updates to gain these other advantages of being able to handle more general gates while having essentially no distributional assumptions on the training data.
+{\it Firstly,} in the short Section \ref{sec:glmtron} we start with a quick re-analysis of a known algorithm called the {\rm GLM-Tron} \cite{kakade2011efficient} but under more general conditions than the previous proofs about it.
+We show how well it can do (empirical) risk minimization on any Lipschitz gate with Lipschitz constant $<2$ in the noisily realizable setting while no assumptions are being made on the distribution of the noise beyond their boundedness - hence the noise can be {\textit{adversarial}}.
+We also point out how the result can be improved under certain benign assumptions on the noise.